 What are the Four Properties of Addition?

 Properties of addition are defined for the various conditions and rules of addition.
 These properties also indicate the closure property of the addition.
 In fact, like for addition, properties for subtraction, multiplication and division are also defined in Mathematics.
-But the for each operation the properties vary.
+But for each operation, the properties might vary.
 There are basically four Maths properties defined for addition.
 The four basic properties of addition are:

 - Additive Identity Property